department vs division whats the difference 4475

 A department is a group of people or activities with a common objective, while a division is a subdivision of a department that performs specific functions.

-For example, an advertising department might have divisions that focus on designing and producing ads, buying ads, media planning, and public relations.
+For example, an advertising department might have divisions focusing on designing and producing ads, buying ads, media planning, and public relations.
 The purpose of these divisions is to provide more specialized services to the advertising department as a whole.

 Functions of a Division

 A division is a department with specific duties and responsibilities.
 A division is smaller than a department and has fewer employees.
-A division is typically managed by a vice president or executive director.
+A vice president or executive director typically manages a division.

 A division typically has fewer employees and a narrower range of responsibilities than a department.
-A division is typically managed by a vice president or executive director.
+A vice president or executive director typically manages a division.

 A division typically has fewer employees and a narrower range of responsibilities than a department.
-A division is typically managed by a vice president or executive director.
+A vice president or executive director typically manages a division.

 Conclusion

-It can be difficult to tell the difference between a department and a division, especially if you’re not familiar with the terminology.
+It can be difficult to differentiate between a department and a division, especially if you’re unfamiliar with the terminology.
 In this article, we’ll outline the main differences between these two types of organizational units and explain why they are important in business.
-By understanding the distinctions between departmental vs divisional thinking, you’ll be better equipped to make informed decisions when it comes to structuring your workplace.
+By understanding the distinctions between departmental vs divisional thinking, you’ll be better equipped to make informed decisions about structuring your workplace.